nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 enables you to attach your own meanings to generically-named links, saving you the hassle of searching and remembering links.

-E.g., Using the alias `tut t10 v fun` to label the link `nus-sg.zoom.us/j/81374731875?pwd=ZE9hWFlNVGJVNEREhVVEs5Zz09` allows you to join the zoom room effortlessly whenever you want to.
+E.g., Using the alias `tutorial zoom` to label the link `nus-sg.zoom.us/j/81374731875?pwd=ZE9hWFlNVGJVNEREhVVEs5Zz09` allows you to join the zoom room effortlessly whenever you want to.

 #### 2.3.1.
 Add link